 PE and sports are an essential part of the curriculum and also feature as extracurricular activities.
 We aim to develop children's enjoyment, confidence and skill in physical activity and to introduce them to the pleasures of sport.
 All children are encouraged to develop and perform to their full potential.
 Competitive sport and team games are played, with a strong emphasis on sportsmanship.
 The formal PE curriculum includes lessons in gymnastics, dance and athletics for each class.
 We have a Sports coach who takes a weekly session of P.E with all the children.

-For older children the summer games will include rounders, stoolball and cricket.
 Children in year 3 also attend swimming lessons at Ringmer Community College in order to meet National Standards.

 The School has been awarded the Activemark by Sport England for commitment and dedication to PE and Sport.